-Elsenz is comprised of Fluoro calcium phosphosilicate which is an improved form of bioactive glass.
-Elsenz forms acid resistant fluorapatite as well as releases fluoride over a period of 8 – 12 hours.
+Elsenz comprises fluoro calcium phosphosilicate which is an improved form of bioactive glass.
+Elsenz forms acid resistant fluorapatite and releases fluoride over a period of 8 – 12 hours.
 This combined action of apatite formation and ion release makes Elsenz a unique toothpaste to use for remineralization and treating teeth sensitivity.

-Elsenz contain fluoride containing bioactive glass.
-The addition of fluoride into bioactive glasses can provide numerous advantages.
-Elsenz dissolve in the mouth releasing calcium, phosphate and fluoride ions and form fluorapatite which is more resistant to acid attack than hydroxyapatite and hydroxycarbonate apatite.
+Elsenz has fluoride containing bioactive glass.
+The addition of fluoride into bioactive glass provides several advantages.
+Elsenz dissolves in the mouth releasing calcium, phosphate and fluoride ions and forms fluorapatite which is more resistant to acid attack than hydroxyapatite and hydroxycarbonate apatite.
 Incorporating fluoride into the glass also speeds up the apatite formation process.
 For these reasons, fluoride is incorporated into bioactive glasses.

-Elsenz contain almost three times high phosphate than that of conventional bioactive glass.
-High phosphate in bioactive glass forms apatite faster which helps to relieve sensitivity quicker than currently available bioactive glasses and forms fluorapatite rather than fluorite with the minimal possible pH rise.
+Elsenz contains almost three times high phosphate than that of conventional bioactive glass.
+High phosphate in bioactive glass forms apatite faster which helps relieve sensitivity quicker than currently available bioactive glasses and forms fluorapatite rather than fluorite with the minimal possible rise in pH.

-The particles of Elsenz are designed to be small enough to enter into the dentinal tubules where they convert to either fluorapatite or apatite mimicking the natural biological mineralization process of enamel.
-Smaller particle size also reduces abrasivity of toothpaste which results in less enamel wear.
+The particles of Elsenz are designed to be small enough to enter the dentinal tubules where they convert to either fluorapatite or apatite mimicking the natural biological mineralization process of enamel.
+The smaller particle size also reduces abrasivity of toothpaste which results in lesser enamel wear.

-Elsenz is designed to dissolve faster under acidic conditions offering added protection when teeth are directly challenged with acidic food or drinks.
-Elsenz dissolves quickly raising the pH and releasing calcium, phosphate and appropriate quantity of fluoride ions to minimize the acid dissolution of the apatite crystals.
+Elsenz is designed to dissolve faster under acidic conditions offering added protection when teeth are directly challenged with acidic food or beverages.
+Elsenz dissolves quickly, raising the pH and releasing calcium, phosphate and appropriate quantity of fluoride ions to minimize the acid dissolution of the apatite crystals.